Welcome to the AI Alliance

 MCP Gateway | |

-A Model Context Protocol (MCP) Gateway.
-Serves as a central management point for tools, resources, and prompts that can be accessed by MCP-compatible LLM applications.
-Converts REST API endpoints to MCP, composes virtual MCP servers with added security and observability, and converts between protocols (stdio, SSE).
+A Model Context Protocol (MCP) Gateway that serves as a central management point for tools, resources, and prompts.
+It can be accessed by MCP-compatible LLM applications.
+It converts REST API endpoints to MCP, composes virtual MCP servers with added security and observability, and converts between protocols (e.g., stdio, SSE, etc.).
 (Principal developer: IBM) | |

 Enkrypt AI Secure MCP Gateway | |